WORK IN PROGRESS.. Always changing, updating, and fixing….

 FOV also lends instruction as to how a MiDaS depth map is interpreted.
 The depth map (a greyscale image) will have its range of pixel values stretched or compressed in accordance with the FOV in such a fashion that the illusion of 3D is more pronounced at lower FOV values, and more shallow at values closer to 180.
 At full FOV of 180, no depth is perceived, as the MiDaS depth map has been compressed to a single value range.

 In image processing, bicubic interpolation is often chosen over bilinear or nearest-neighbor interpolation in image resampling, when speed is not an issue.
 In contrast to bilinear interpolation, which only takes 4 pixels (2×2) into account, bicubic interpolation considers 16 pixels (4×4).
 Images resampled with bicubic interpolation are smoother and have fewer interpolation artifacts.

 As noted above, video input animation mode takes individual frames from a user-provided video clip (mp4) and uses those sequentially as init_images to create diffusion images.

-Video input does not work with cadence.
+FYI: video input does not work with cadence.
 It ignores your cadence values.

 when interpolate_key_frames = true, then the numbers in front of the animation prompts will dynamically guide the images based on their value.
 If set to false, will ignore the prompt numbers and force interpolate_x_frames value regardless of prompt number